php/web-doc/tutorial/faq.md

 Add the snippet to `en/language-snippets.ent` as an entity and link to the entity within the desired pages.
 This is done so translators can update one version of this text.

 ## How do I find missing documentation?
-Or undocumented (proto only) documentation?
 Missing functions (no associated XML files) can be found like so (assuming a doc checkout, and PhD is installed):
 ```
 php doc-base/configure.php